Create a network

 containers can communicate using only another container’s IP address or name.

-networks or custom plugins that support multi-host connectivity,
+For overlay networks or custom plugins that support multi-host connectivity,

 containers connected to the same multi-host network but launched from different